Jefferson Clinton Hotel

-The Jefferson Clinton Hotel, formerly known as the Dome Hotel, in the Armory Square area of Syracuse, New York, is a hotel dating from 1927.
+The Jefferson Clinton Hotel, formerly known as the Dome Hotel, in the Armory Square area of Syracuse, New York, United States, is a hotel dating from 1927.

 It was designed by architect Gustavus A. Young, who also worked on the design for the Hotel Syracuse (1924).

-It is a 10-story building designed in the Commercial style, incorporating light-colored brick, carved stone, and terra cotta.
+It is a 10-story building designed in the commercial style, incorporating light-colored brick, carved stone, and terra cotta.
 It has "delicately carved stone lintels" above its second-floor windows.
 These are 25 single or double windows, around three sides of the building.
 It is a three-part commercial-style building.

 It is a contributing building in the Armory Square Historic District, listed on the National Register of Historic Places in 1984.
 The hotel is identified as the "Dome Hotel" in the NRHP nomination.